What Makes Coach Amy Unique?

 Amy's passion for running began in elementary school when she ran her first half mile in a tight pair of jeans around the playground wearing a shirt that said, "girls can do anything boys can do...better."
 This love of running continued to grow as she ran track and cross country through high school and for a short stint as a walk on in college.

-She picked it up once again in earnest as a member of Personal Best with Steve Hinman as her coach.
-She has run several marathons including Chicago and Boston.
-She has personal experience with almost every running injury including a hip labral tear which she says "allows me to empathize with runners as a coach and therapist."
+She picked up running once again in earnest as a member of Personal Best with Steve Hinman as her coach.
+She has run several marathons, including Boston and Chicago, a trail marathon and a Half Ironman triathlon.
+Her personal experience as an endurance athlete and a patient with almost every running injury including a hip labral tear "allows me to empathize with runners as a coach and therapist."